mpolacek/lists/best-new-music.md

 - [ ] 609.
 Elza Soares - A Mulher Do Fim Do Mundo (The Woman at the End of the World)
 - [ ] 608.
 Jamila Woods - HEAVN
 - [ ] 607.
 Schoolboy Q - Blank Face LP
 - [ ] 606.
-Maxwell-Blacksummers' Night
+Maxwell - Blacksummers' Night
 - [ ] 605.
 The Avalanches - Wildflower
 - [ ] 604.
 Blood Orange - Freetown Sound (2016)
 - [ ] 603.
 G.L.O.S.S. - Trans Day of Revenge